 so that we could be forgiven and go to be with the Lord.

-and only God can satisfy the Law requirements
+and only God could satisfy the Law's requirements

 that cleanses us of our sins.